GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Task 7: Test the Backchannel Messages from the App to the Bot

 1. Make sure that the bot is still running (`nodemon app.js`).
 Same for ngrok (`ngrok http 3978`).

+1. In a Web Browser, navigate to your bot URL (http://localhost:3978/ as usual).
+On the Web Chat Control, type `My computer is not working`.

 1. Click on the title of any of the articles on the right and next you should see the article content displayed in the Web Chat Control.